Ewan McVicar

 Ewan McVicar (born 10 January 1994) is a Scottish DJ and music producer.
 He came to prominence with the release of his debut single "Tell Me Something Good" in 2021.

 Career

 On 1 May 2020, McVicar released his EP Street Rave.
 In 2021, his version of "Tell Me Something Good" reached the top 20 of the UK Singles Chart and was certified Silver by the British Phonographic Industry (BPI), to be following by Gold in 2022 and Platinum in 2023.
 In February 2022, McVicar released his EP Movin' On Over.

+McVicar is the co-founder of Pavilion Festival, alongside dance music promoter STREETrave.
+The festival has been held annually at Ayr's Low Green since 2023 and has featured acts such as MK, Carl Cox and Happy Mondays.

 Personal life

 McVicar is from Ayr, Scotland.
+He grew up in Kincaidston.
 He studied at Belmont Academy and graduated in teaching from University of the West of Scotland (UWS).

 He is a fan of Scottish Premiership side St Mirren and often wears their kits whilst performing.

 On 30 July 2024, McVicar announced via Instagram that he and girlfriend Aimei Melvin were expecting their first child together.
 On 8 November 2024, the couple announced that they were engaged.
 They would announce the birth of their son on 12 December that same year.